fudgebucket27/LoopBot/README.md

 If an appsettings.json file hasn't been created yet you will be prompted to enter the values.

-All of the Loopring related information can be exported from [https://loopring.io](https://loopring.io/#/pro).
+All of the Loopring related information can be exported from the [Loopring Pro DApp](https://loopring.io/#/pro).
 Connect and unlock your account and get the related information under the security section show here:

 ![image](https://github.com/fudgebucket27/LoopBot/assets/5258063/5335b866-3682-4b0e-863d-3ab8d6a9209d)